bonitasoft/bonita-doc/md/bdm-access-control.md

 ### I - Grant access to objects and simple attributes.
 Human resources trainees

 **Business use case:** In a company, there are two kinds of Human Resources employees: The managers and the trainees.
 Human Resources employees review employees' leave requests.
 Leave requests include a medical comment if the cause of the leave is illness.
-So the access rules to define are *An HR trainee should not be able to access the medical comment of any leave request* and *An HR manager should access all attributes of all leave requests".
+So the access rules to define are *An HR trainee should not be able to access the medical comment of any leave request* and *An HR manager should access all attributes of all leave requests*.

 **Technical use case:** Grant access to some or all attributes of a business object depending on the profile of the requester.